 Band starts at the base; Moat Mountain on-site!

-*Upon arrival at the base – grab you lunch ticket and go get some food, listen to the band, grab a free beer from Moat Mountain and hi-five your friends!*
+*Upon arrival at the base – grab you lunch ticket and go get some food, listen to the band, grab a beer and hi-five your friends!*

 Explore the Mt.
-Washington Hill Climb record holders, and past 40 years of race results.
+Washington Hill Climb record holders, and the race results from past years. (we're still uncovering past race results and are working to get these posted.)

 Riders who conquered the Rockpile over 10 times.